blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

 ## Configure XRouter
 When starting the wallet, an `xrouter.conf` file is automatically created in the Blocknet wallet data directory if not already present.
 The `xrouter.conf` file is used to specify all your general XRouter settings and SPV call settings.

-!!! info "Note: SPV support also require *xbridge.conf* configuration."
+!!! info "Note: SPV support also requires *xbridge.conf* configuration."
 	To support SPV calls, you must also have your `xbridge.conf` file setup for the chains you wish to support.

+  For ETH, you will also need `JSONVersion=2.0` and `ContentType=application/json` added to the `xbridge.conf` ETH entry.
+This applies to GETH and Parity clients.

 Similar to `xbridge.conf`, the general XRouter settings are specified under a `[Main]` heading.